Solidgate logo in black and white.

 • Maintaining separate token mappings per processor, which scales poorly and creates operational debt

-With a vault, a single token gets translated and routed to whichever processor your logic selects.
+With a vault, a single token translates and routes to whichever processor your logic selects.
+You can route by card type, geography, transaction value, issuer, or real-time processor performance – all without touching the underlying credential.

 5. Own your customer payment data